ProfilePic

 • Recording fees

-The fees that a buyer pays will also vary based on the location of the home.
+The fees a buyer pays will also vary based on the home's location.
 For instance, in states with high property taxes, the amount you must pay in prepaid escrow deposits can be much higher.

 Negotiating Closing Costs as a Buyer

-It's tough for buyers to convince a seller to pay their closing costs.
-One way a buyer could accomplish this is by offering a higher purchase price on the home, in return for the seller paying some of the closing costs.
-The type of loan can affect the amount that a seller can pay on the closing costs.
+It's tough for buyers to convince sellers to pay their closing costs.
+One way a buyer could accomplish this is by offering a higher purchase price on the home in return for the seller paying some of the closing costs.
+The type of loan can affect the amount that a seller can pay.

 Other negotiating tips include offering a quick close.
-If the seller is in a hurry to get out of the home, a 30-day close can be more enticing than a 60-day close.
+If the seller is in a hurry to leave the home, a 30-day close can be more enticing than a 60-day one.
 Making fewer demands with your offer might also make a seller more willing to pay your closing fees.
 A buyer who wants just closing fees paid can be more attractive than a buyer who requests new carpeting, roof, and other repairs in their offer.

 If you have more questions about what costs the buyer and seller pay on closing, NASB can help.
 Call our experts at 855-465-0753.